jhpyle/docassemble/_docs/api.md

  - `secret` (optional): the encryption key to use with the interview, if the interview uses server-side encryption.
  - `action`: the name of the action you want to run.
+ - `persistent` (optional): set this to `1` if you indent the action to show a `question`, as opposed to merely execute some code.
+The default behavior is for the action to run in a non-persistent fashion.
  - `arguments` (optional): a [JSON] object in which the keys are argument names and the values are argument values.
 (If your request has the `application/json` content type, you do not need to